mlr-org/mlr3learners.template/README.md

 ## Test Your Function
 If you run `devtools::load_all()` the function `run_autotest()` is available in your global environment.
 Change the code in tests/testthat/test_classif_randomForest.R to fit your learner.
-Make sure that at least the following is tested:
+Make sure that at least the following is tested in the unit test tests/testthat/test_classif_your_learner.R:

 ```
 learner = LearnerClassifRanger$new()